miklosduma/vue-notification/README.md

 ### Velocity Animation

-Plugin can use use `Velocity` library to make js-powered animations.
-To start using it you will have to manually install `velocity` & supply the librarty to `vue-notification` plugin (reason for doing that is to reduce the size of this plugin).
+Plugin can use `Velocity` library to make js-powered animations.
+To start using it, you will have to manually install `velocity` & supply the library to `vue-notification` plugin (reason for doing that is to reduce the size of this plugin).

 In your `main.js`: